Business

 Sustainable Development

-Economist Fadel bin Saad Al-Buainain, a member of the Saudi Shura Council, said that the Kingdom has become one of the countries most involved in achieving sustainable development through “Saudi Vision 2030” which had the greatest impact on the Saudi economy achieving the highest growth rate among the countries of the group at %8.7.
+Economist Fadel bin Saad Al-Buainain, a member of the Saudi Shura Council, said that the Kingdom has become one of the countries most involved in achieving sustainable development through “Saudi Vision 2030,” which has had the greatest impact on the Saudi economy.
+It achieved the highest growth rate among the countries of the group. %8.7.

 Food Security and Renewable Energy

-Al-Buainain explained that one of the most critical files is the file on ensuring food security, through “stimulating smart agriculture to face the climate” as Saudi Arabia has an advanced project that is currently being implemented in “NEOM” for smart agriculture, and it is greatly expanding in providing its local food needs and has succeeded in important aspects of it.
+Al-Buainain explained that one of the most critical files is the file on ensuring food security, through “stimulating smart agriculture to face the climate,” as in “NEOM,” Saudi Arabia is presently implementing a cutting-edge initiative. for smart agriculture, and it is greatly expanding in providing its local food needs and has succeeded in important aspects of it.

-Furthermore, he referred to the issue of stimulating renewable energy in several economic activities as one of the issues being raised, pointing out that the Kingdom’s program for renewable energy through solar and wind energy has become the most prominent in the region.
+Furthermore, he mentioned that one of the concerns brought up was the promotion of renewable energy in various economic endeavours.
+He pointed out that the Kingdom’s program for renewable energy through solar and wind energy has become the most prominent in the region.

 Al-Buainain said, “If we add the production of green hydrogen in (NEOM) and the huge project launched by the NEOM Green Hydrogen Company with a total investment of $8.4 billion, which is the largest plant to produce carbon-free green hydrogen in the world, the Kingdom will also be a pioneer in the renewable energy file.
 This makes it more capable of enriching the group and contributing to achieving the goals of the current summit files”.